GW-IRFU/gw-irfu/galactic-binaries-signals-sparsity-based-recovery/README.md

 ### Download Data

-The data is open source and can be found on LDC website: [LCD Website](https://lisa-ldc.lal.in2p3.fr/ldc).
+The data is open source and can be found on LDC website: [LCD Website](https://lisa-ldc.lal.in2p3.fr/ldc) > Challenge 1 > Download datasets

 This code is supposed to be run on the LDC1-3 (verification galactic binaries) data.
+Please download the files:

+* LDC1-3_VGB_v2.hdf5
+* LDC1-3_VGB_v2_FD_noiseless.hdf5  (noiseless version in order to compute error on solution)

 ## Running the tests